 A coaching ethos has always been part of our business model.
 Our naturally collaborative approach has not only helped teams and organisations achieve their goals, but has enabled individuals to grow and achieve theirs; we are consistently told this is a key differentiator that sets us apart from other consulting firms.

 We have made significant investment in building professional coaching skills within our firm.
-The majority of our partners, and some of our most experience consultants have completed or are undertaking the Meyler Campbell Business Coach Programme, an award winning and professionally accredited 18 month course offering an excellent mix of academic and practice based learning.
+The majority of our partners, and some of our most experienced consultants have completed or are undertaking the Meyler Campbell Business Coach Programme, an award winning and professionally accredited 18 month course offering an excellent mix of academic and practice based learning.

 Berkeley also continues to invest in our coaches ongoing professional development and supervision to ensure our business coaching skills continue to help us to build trust and nurture high calibre people - whether internally to aid personal development or as an additional service for our clients.